SAP-samples/iq-to-hdl-migration/README.md

 ## Download and Installation
 Install python 3.10.x or higher version and pyodbc.
 Clone this repo
-You can then run PreMigration and Migration utilities.
+You can then run Premigration and Migration utilities.

 ## Known Issues